 - 4.1.1 The Academic Autonomy is applicable for all programs offered by the college: B.E.
-Degree programs at Undergraduate (UG), MTech., M.B.A and M.C.A programs at Postgraduate (PG) levels.
-Also, the college offers M.Sc.
-(Engg.) by Research and Doctoral Programs leading to Ph.D. under affiliating scheme.
-The programs fulfil the minimum academic quality and standards for the award of Degrees prescribed by the University and the Council. - 4.1.2 The Academic Autonomy provides an opportunity to the college to make schemes of instruction, syllabi, scheme of examinations and other aspects, with approval of its Academic Council and Governing Body of the college, while fulfilling the minimum academic standards of the University for the award of Degrees. - 4.1.3 The College has the freedom to start PG Diploma (Post-Polytechnic Diploma, Post-UG and Post-PG levels) and/or Certificate Programs with the approval of its Academic Council and Governing Body of the college.
-The issuance of certificates/diploma on completion of such programs shall be made under the seal of the College only. - 4.1.4 The College has the freedom to evolve methods for assessing the students' performance, notifying the results, issuing the grade cards/transcripts, migration, provisional degree certificates (PDC) and other certificates except the Degree Certificate.
+Degree programs at Undergraduate (UG), M.Tech., M.B.A and M.C.A programs at Postgraduate (PG) levels.
+Also, the college offers the M.Sc. in Engineering (by research) and Doctoral programs leading to PhD under the affiliating scheme.
+The programs fulfill the minimum academic quality and standards for the award of Degrees prescribed by the University, the Council and the Commission. - 4.1.2 The Academic Autonomy provides an opportunity to the college to make schemes of instruction, syllabi, scheme of examinations and other aspects, with approval of its Academic Council and Governing Body of the college, while fulfilling the minimum academic standards of the University for the award of Degrees. - 4.1.3 The College has the freedom to start PG Diploma (Post-Polytechnic Diploma, Post-UG and Post-PG levels) and/or Certificate Programs with the approval of its Academic Council and Governing Body of the college.
+The issuance of certificate/diplomas on completion of such programs shall be made under the seal of the College only.

-4.1.5 In order to get the various benefits of academic autonomy, the College has to structure its various academic programs based on the Semester Scheme by introducing Credits for academic activities, bring in Examination Reforms for better achievement testing, award Letter Grades and Numerical Grade Points/ Averages for students' performance and set appropriate Passing Standards as covered later in these Regulations.
+- 4.1.4 The College has the freedom to evolve methods for assessing the students' performance, notifying the results, issuing the grade cards/transcripts, migration, provisional degree certificates (PDC) and other certificates except the Degree Certificate. - 4.1.5 In order to get the various benefits of academic autonomy, the College has to structures its various academic programs based on the Semester Scheme by introducing Credits for academic activities, bring in Examination Reforms for better achievement testing, award Letter Grades and Numerical Grade Points/ Averages for students' performance and set appropriate Passing Standards as covered later in these Regulations.